Filing a Complaint

 Ventura College and the Title IX investigation team works to ensure your privacy and confidentiality is maintained as governed by the law.

 Title IX law states that the college is to take immediate action when a complaint is made into both investigation of the case as well as to protect the complainant.
-Edmonds Community College and the Title IX team will meet with each individual to determine necessary protective steps needed.
+Ventura College and the Title IX team will meet with each individual to determine necessary protective steps needed.

 Common fears when reporting